toshineb/TOWV-Limited-Financial-Forecast-Model-5-Year-Funding-Scenario-Analysis/README.md

 ## Use Case

 This model can be used to evaluate the financial outlook of a distribution business seeking funding.
 It helps users understand projected profitability, funding requirements, debt repayment capacity, cash flow performance, and key financial metrics under different operating scenarios.

-## Disclaimer

-This model is for educational, portfolio, and demonstration purposes only.
-It should not be considered financial, investment, lending, or business advice.